ess-dmsc/vmm-sdat/README.md

 in the two planes of the detector cluster has to be larger or equal to the -ccs (coincident cluster size) parameter.
 In a detector with equal charge sharing between the two planes, the charge of a detector cluster should be almost identical in the two detector planes.
 The -ratio (charge ratio) parameter defines the allowed charge ratio between the two planes (charge plane 0 / charge plane 1) or (charge plane 1 / charge plane 0).
+For pad detectors, the detector clusters contain the x-index in the pos0 entry, and the y-index in the pos1 entry.
+Detector that are only 1D, contain the plane clusters also in the detector cluster tree.
+The entries of the missing plane (either plane 0 or plane 1) are set to zero.

 ## Explanation of parameters